ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 ### Using and Abusing

-Tests are absolutely mandatory for systems that use a lot of meta- programming.
+Tests are absolutely mandatory for systems that use a lot of meta-programming.

 ## Convention Over Configuration

-> The common message is that you should not just take your lan- guage as you find it, but rather mold it into something closer to the tool that you need to solve the problem at hand.
+> The common message is that you should not just take your language as you find it, but rather mold it into something closer to the tool that you need to solve the problem at hand.

 ### Description